glondu/belenios/doc/instructions-en.md

 starts by a shuffle phase.
 For this it is expected from the trustee that she

+- checks that the URL of the page has the following form:
+  `PREFIX/election/shuffle.html#UUID-TOKEN`
 - saves the fingerprint of the ballot box after her shuffle: `fingerprint of your shuffle`;
 - checks immediately thereafter that this fingerprint is present on the